SAP-samples/teched2023-XP260/exercises/Appendix/README.md

-## Steps to follow for Cloud Foundry Deployment
+## Steps To Follow for Cloud Foundry Deployment

 This documentation is to be followed when trying to deploy your application on Cloud Foundry through VSCode.
-Ensure that you have followed all the steps upto **Set Up the MTA for deployment**.
-You can now proceed to configuring the **Managed Approuter**.
+Ensure you have followed all the steps up to **Set Up the MTA for deployment**.
+You can now proceed to configure the **Managed Approuter**.

 <br>